MaitisamY/resume-monster/README.md

 ### 2. Experience
 - Add your work experience, including job titles, company names, and duration.
-- Use the "Add Experience" button to create additional sections for multiple work experiences.
+- Use the "Add another Experience section" button to create additional sections for multiple work experiences.
 - In the details field, describe your responsibilities and achievements in each role.
 - Utilize the "Remove Section" button to delete any unnecessary experience sections.

 ### 3. Education
 - Input your educational background, including institutions attended, degrees earned, and graduation dates.
-- Click the "Add Education" button to include multiple educational achievements.
+- Click the "Add another Education section" button to include multiple educational achievements.
 - Ensure accuracy and conciseness in describing your academic accomplishments.

 ### 4. Skills